xebialabs-community/xld-wls-server-start-config-plugin/README.md

 This document describes the functionality provided by the XL Deploy|Release Description|Interface plugin.

 See the [XL Deploy reference manual](https://docs.xebialabs.com/xl-deploy) for background information on XL Deploy and deployment automation concepts.
-or
-See the [XL Release reference manual](https://docs.xebialabs.com/xl-release) for background information on XL Release and release automation concepts.

 ## Overview

 ## Requirements

-Note:  XLD or XLR version should not be lower than lowest supported version.
-See <https://support.xebialabs.com/hc/en-us/articles/115003299946-Supported-XebiaLabs-product-versions>.
+* XL Deploy 7.0+

 ## Installation

-* Copy the latest JAR file from the [releases page](https://github.com/xebialabs-community/xld-wls-server-start-config-plugin/releases) into the `XL_DEPLOY|RELEASE_SERVER/plugins` directory.
+* Copy the latest JAR file from the [releases page](https://github.com/xebialabs-community/xld-wls-server-start-config-plugin/releases) into the `XL_DEPLOY_SERVER/plugins` directory.
-* Restart the XL Deploy|Release server.
+* Restart the XL Deploy server.

-## Features/Usage/Types/Tasks
+## Usage

 ## References